eduduorg/outline_designer/README.txt

 COMPATABILITY
 Since this is a intense javascript application there are unfortunately several issues.
 If you can identify or fix any of these it would be GREATLY appreciated.

-WINDOWS
 Firefox 2 - No known issues
+Firefox 3 - No known issues
+Flock 1.1 - No known issues
 Safari 3 - No known issues
-Netscape 9 - No known issues
-Flock 1.1 - No known issues
+Camino 1.5 - No known issues
 SeaMonkey - No known issues
-Firefox 3RC - No known issues
-IE 7 - Minor CSS glitch

-Opera 9 - No support for context menu

-MAC
-Firefox 2 - No known issues
-Safari 3 - No known issues
 Netscape 9 - No known issues
-Flock 1.1 - No known issues
-SeaMonkey - No known issues
-Firefox 3RC - Context menu works but you need to perform a Ctrl-Click Camino 1.5 - Context menu works but you need to perform a Ctrl-Click

-Opera 9 - No support for context menu

-Linux - I Don't have access to a linux box so if anyone does testing on this and can create a compatability chart that'd be awesome!
+Opera 9 - Context Menu only stays open when you click and hold on the edit icon IE 7 - ??